o3de/o3de.org/content/docs/userguide/ui/editor/components-radiobutton.md

 ---
-description: ' Use a RadioButton component to make an element behave like a radio button in &ALY;''s &ui-canvas-editor;. '
+description: ' Use a RadioButton component to make an element behave like a radio button in Lumberyard''s UI Editor. '
 title: RadioButton
 ---
 # RadioButton {#ui-editor-components-radiobutton}